ulicoder/arabic-corpus/README.md

 A research project led by [Dr. Omaima Abboud](https://www.linkedin.com/in/omaima-abboud-915668149/?originalSubdomain=il) together with [Dr. Noam Ordan](https://scholar.google.com/citations?user=-Xtm8iAAAAAJ&hl=en).
 The corpus data is curated by [Uliana Sentsova](https://www.linkedin.com/in/uli/) (the owner of the current repository).

-For any questions about the data, please do not hesitate to contact me directly via email: uliana.sentsova@gmail.com.
+For any questions about the data, please do not hesitate to contact me directly via email: uliana.sentsova (at) gmail.com.

 ### Corpus Description